 My Egypt Instagram story highlights are located here!

 To get to the Nubian Village in Aswan you’ll need to fly into the Aswan Airport.
 Then after making it into Aswan from the airport, you’ll need to take a boat ride to the Nubian Village or drive there.
 It is only a 20-minute ride from Aswan’s city center.
 You can pick up the boat ride from the ferry port in front of the Mcdonald’s (exact location here).
 The boat ride is more convenient but driving is also possible.
 However, the streets are not paved and many people and camels walk through the streets so as you get closer, it is a bit difficult to drive through.

 If you do take a boat ride, be sure to negotiate ahead so you don’t get overcharged.
 You shouldn’t be paying more than 300-400 Egyptian Pounds so be sure to negotiate appropriately.
 You can take a motorboat or a felucca boat ride, which is slower but relaxing to take too!
 Some Nile River cruises like this one actually take you to the Nubian Village too!

 Be sure to check out my post on the best Nile River Cruises if you have plans to sail around Egypt!

 The best things to do in the Nubian Village of Aswan, Egypt

-1. Stay overnight in the Nubian Village to fully experience the culture
+1. Stay overnight in the Nubian Village

 You really have to stay in the Nubian Village for one night or more to experience the culture and true Nubian experience!
 You’ll see what I mean when you stay and after feel sad to be parting with the place.